Having a baby

 Fortunately, in Austria, all maternity costs are covered by state insurance.
 Whether you are a citizen of the EU visiting or living in Austria, you will have access to the local public health insurance system.
 You can access this by using your European Health Insurance Card (EHIC).
 From hospital stays to ultrasounds and blood work, this is all free of charge with your health insurance.

-Importantly, Austria’s healthcare system is built on mandatory health insurance.
+Importantly, Austria’s public healthcare system is built on mandatory health insurance.
 If you are an expat, your public health insurance will go through your employer.
 You can then sign up with a gynecologist or obstetrician.

 Prenatal care in Austria